Author: Philip R Morehouse

 Kindle Price: $4.99 or Free with Kindle Unlimited membership

-The author was born in the foothills of the Adirondack Mountains, where he grew up working on the family's farm.
-His grandfather taught him how to fish, set a trap, and stalk big game.
-Learning these skills was crucial to the family's survival.
+Philip R. Morehouse was born in the foothills of the Adirondack Mountains in upstate New York where he started his life's training and adventures on a family-owned farm.
+Throughout his youth, he was mentored by his grandfather who taught him to fish, trap and hunt.
+These skills were crucial to the family's survival.

-After high school, he enlisted in the Navy, where he participated in the Cuban Missile Crisis blockade.
-He later rescued Americans from Haiti during the Dominion/Haiti Crisis and served an extended hitch during the Vietnam War.
-Returning home, he married and joined the Army National Guard, serving in aerial and ground support photography.
+After graduating from high school, he enlisted in the Navy in 1961, where he also received special survival training.
+His ship was later involved in the Cuban Blockade Missile Crisis, and later the rescue of Americans from Haiti, during the Dominion/Haiti Crisis.
+With his hitch extended due to the Viet Nam War, he continued to serve until 1966.
+After returning home, he married, and joined the Army National Guard, serving in various aerial and ground support photography assignments.

-Among the many diverse jobs, he worked as a professional writer and photographer for over 60 years.
-With his children grown and on their own, he pursues what he loves most - writing true-to-life, survival, adventure-type stories from which he draws on his past experiences, training, and extensive research.
+Among many other jobs, he has worked as a professional writer and photographer for over 50 years.
+Now with his family grown and on their own, he pursues what he loves most - writing true-to-life, survival, adventure-type stories.

 Tell us about your book: